 The advantages of having an electric cargo bike were endless, especially when it came to the financial aspect, which was naturally one of my biggest concerns during lockdown.

 Firstly, it didn’t cost an arm and a leg.
 It was cheaper than any of the scooters I saw, and as I mentioned, I didn’t need to spend money on acquiring a license to ride around town.
-I paid for my new Emojo Caddy Pro, after digging into some of my savings, and immediately got on the road.
+I paid for my new G20 Electric Cargo Bike, after digging into some of my savings, and immediately got on the road.

 In fact, I bought it just as it went on special, and saved even more.